miica37/Nvil-and-My-Setup/docs/radial-menus.rst

 	:align: center

 .. note::
-	Rationale behind using < Ctrl+Space > key: It's after watching `Heavypoly's tutorial <https://www.youtube.com/user/kakapoopie/videos>`_.
-I saw him using < Space > for a few of his pie menus and thought Hey I could make use of the spacebar too.
-By the way, he's using < Shift+Space > for his Transforms pie menu, which opens up the menu for orientation, pivots and other stuffs, but I got < Shift+Space > used for Snap View already.
+	Rationale behind using < Alt+Q > key: I tried to use < Ctrl + Space > as the hotkey after watching `Heavypoly's tutorial <https://www.youtube.com/user/kakapoopie/videos>`_.
+I saw him using < Space > for a few of his pie menus and thought I could make use of the spacebar too.
+He is using < Shift+Space > for his Transforms pie menu, which opens up the menu for orientation, pivots and other stuffs, but I got < Shift+Space > used for Snap View already.
+I found that < Ctrl + Space > conflict with some other hotkey, so I switched back to < Alt + Q > which I use long time ago.

 *********************************************************************